Skip to content

 extends fun asSlice(self: Cell): Slice;

-Extension function for the Cell.
+Extension function for the Cell type.

 Usage example: